Why should I take this course?

 UofM and Non-UofM students participating on a Learning Abroad Center program will not be billed.

-Students participating on affiliated programs will be billed to your University of Minnesota student billing account as a separate (additional) charge.
+Students participating on affiliated and Carlson Global Institute programs will be billed to your University of Minnesota student billing account as a separate (additional) charge.
 The charge will appear on your account in late December for spring and calendar year programs and mid-June for fall and academic year programs.

 Can the cost of this course be covered by my financial aid?